Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

                 "daysSinceLastGame","promotion","ticketSales")]
 ```

-We are going to build a linear regression model.
+Again, We are going to build a linear regression model.
 We also know that we are interested in how much influence promotions have on ticket sales.
 We'll make one change to this data set with the function _f_change_order()_ to make our results easier to interpret when we complete this exercise.

 ```r